dani-corie/pysh/README.md

 Setting `recursive=True` passes the same to `glob.glob`, allowing the wildcard `**` to mean subdirectories in any depth, and finding files by a name pattern anywhere within a directory tree.

+### get

+Gets a file from a URL and saves it to the provided location.

+* If the destination is an existing directory, the downloaded file will be saved with its filename intact.
+* If the destination does not point to an existing directory, the downloaded file will be saved under this name and path,

+### ln

+Creates symlinks for the source item(s).
+Note how it doesn't create hardlinks, and is roughly equivalent to `ln -s` - that's because hardlinks belong to the black arts.

+* If the destination is an existing directory, links to the source files are created inside it.
+* If the destination does not point to an existing directory, a link of the source is made with the new name and location.
+In this case, the source path must expand to a single file or directory.

 ### ls

 Lists the current working directory or a single directory specified by a path that is